sassoftware/restaf-demos/README.md

 ## TLS settings
 # SSLCERT=<location of your SSL certificate>
-# If not set, the cli will create a self-signed cerficate
-# The directory must contain the files
-# key.pem, crt.pem and optionally ca.pem
+# The directory must contain the files key.pem and crt.pem and optionally ca.pem
+# This is used by the mcp server and in calls to SAS Via

-## if using self-signed certificate set this to 0
+## If using self-signed certificate set this to 0
 NODE_TLS_REJECT_UNAUTHORIZED=0

 ## Viya authentication settings

+## Valid values for AUTHFLOW are: sascli, password, token
+AUTHFLOW=sascli

-# sas-viya allows named profiles.
+## sas-viya allows named profiles.
-# set this to the profile you want to use or leave it blank to use the default profile.
+## set this to the profile you want to use or leave it blank to use the default profile.
-# this is used to find the tokens for Viya
+## this is used to find the tokens for Viya

-SAS_CLI_PROFILE=<profilename>
+SAS_CLI_PROFILE=i58
+SAS_CLI_CONFIG=c:\Users\kumar

+## Needed for the AUTHFLOW=password|token
+VIYA_SERVER=<your Viya Server URL>

+## Password authentication settings
+PASSWORD=yourpassword
+USERNAME=yourusername
+CLIENTIDPW=your password clientid
+CLIENTSECRETPW=your password clientsecret

+## TOKEN authentication settings
+# Useful for cases where you want to use a token directly

+TOKEN=yourtoken

 ```

 ---
-## Persisting the scores<a name="persist"> </a>
+## Persisting scores <a name="persist"> </a>
 ---

 You can use many mcp servers to persist the scoring data.